ortelius/dev-env-setup/README.md

 LocalStack is a fully functional local AWS cloud stack that enables developers to develop and test their cloud applications offline.
 It provides an easy-to-use test/mocking framework for developing cloud applications, eliminating the need for a live AWS environment.

-- LocalStack is installed using Helm Charts via Terraform [here](https://github.com/localstack/helm-charts)
+- LocalStack is installed using the Docker Desktop extension, please refer [here](https://docs.localstack.cloud/user-guide/tools/localstack-docker-extension/)
 - [LocalStack Quickstart](https://docs.localstack.cloud/getting-started/quickstart/)
 - [Localstack Serverless Plugin](https://github.com/localstack/serverless-localstack)
-- Please find the LocalStack endpoints in `provider.tf`
 - All endpoints are referenced as `http://localhost:4566` with S3 as the exception `http://s3.local.gd` due to some sub-domain trickery
 - Not all endpoints are supported in the free version, please refer [here](https://docs.localstack.cloud/user-guide/aws/feature-coverage/) for supported features